 You could be seriously injured or even killed if you use this unit on too steep an incline.
 Using the unit on a slope that is too steep or where you don't have adequate traction can cause you to lose control or roll over.
+Refer to the Slope Identification Guide to measure the slope of a lawn surface.

-A good rule of thumb is to not operate on any slope you cannot back up (in 2-wheel drive mode).
-You should not operate on inclines with a slope greater than a 3.5 ft (1,1 m) rise over a

-20.0 ft (6,0 m) length.
-Always drive up and down slopes: never cross the face.
+A good rule of thumb is to not operate on any slope you cannot back up.
+You should not operate on inclines with a slope greater than 10 degrees, a 3.5 ft (1,1 m) rise over a 20.0 ft (6,0 m) length.
+Avoid turning down slopes; if possible turn up slopes.